 Community.
 Conflict.
 Collaboration.
 Leadership.
 Faith.
 Self-government.
 Gratitude.
 Ideas as relevant today as they were 400 years ago!

 2021 marks the anniversary of the famous event known as the First Thanksgiving.
-As the year progresses join Plimoth Patuxet Museums’ Deputy Executive Director and Chief Historian, Richard Pickering, in a series of Lunch & Learn lectures as he chronicles the Pilgrims' first year in New England.
+As the year progresses, join Plimoth Patuxet Museums’ Deputy Executive Director and Chief Historian, Richard Pickering, in a series of Lunch & Learn lectures as he chronicles the Pilgrims' first year in New England.
 This month's focus will be Spring 1621.
+Online and in-person options.